salkyna/salkyna/README.md

 ### More Bio:

-🇬🇧 Based in the UK, busy with my master's studies
-🇰🇬 My primary home
-🇹🇷 My second home
-🇰🇿 My third home
+🇰🇬🇹🇷🇰🇿🇬🇧

 👨‍👩‍👧 A full-time mother and wife
 💡 Fluent in English, Turkish and Russian.
 Good command of Kyrgyz, Kazakh and German.
 Beginner learner of Arabic
 💥 Enthusiastic about Etymology
-🧸 In my free of everything time, solve sudoku and try to spend the best quality time with my daughter.
+🧸 In my free of everything time, solve sudoku and try to spend the best of the quality time with my family.
 ✉️ You can email me at salkyna@rocketmail.com

 ### Tech Stack: